chinapedia/wikipedia.abstract.en/Page/Caffeine.md

 Decaffeination

-CaffeineCrystals_Fibrous_10xDarkField.jpgs of purified caffeine.
+s of purified caffeine.
 Dark-field microscopy image, about 7 mm × 11 mm]]

 Extraction of caffeine from coffee, to produce caffeine and decaffeinated coffee, can be performed using a number of solvents.
 Benzene, chloroform, trichloroethylene, and dichloromethane have all been used over the years but for reasons of safety, environmental impact, cost, and flavor, they have been superseded by the following main methods: